-Use @org.openl.rules.ruleservice.core.interceptors.annotations.NotConvertor or @org.openl.rules.ruleservice.core.interceptors.annotations.UseOpenMethodReturnType on an interceptor implementation class when an interceptor must return a type of the generated class that is not available at compilation time to use as a generic parameter of the interceptor class.
+Use @org.openl.rules.ruleservice.core.interceptors.annotations.UseOpenMethodReturnType on an interceptor implementation class when an interceptor must return a type of the generated class that is not available at compilation time to use as a generic parameter of the interceptor class.
 The NotConvertor annotation instructs the system that the interceptor does not change the return type of the method even if Object or any other class is used as a generic parameter of the class.
 The UseOpenMethodReturnType annotation instructs the system that the interceptor returns the original type of the rules method even if any other type is used as a generic parameter of the interceptor class.

+• @org.openl.rules.ruleservice.core.annotations.ServiceExtraMethod

-• @ org.openl.rules.ruleservice.core.annotations.ServiceExtraMethod org.openl.rules.ruleservice.core.annotations.ServiceExtraMethodHandler interface, and it exposes methods that differ in signature with the rules or do not exist in the Excel sheet.
+This annotation is used to define the extra method absent in OpenL rules.
+Additional method implementation must implement org.openl.rules.ruleservice.core.annotations.ServiceExtraMethodHandler interface, and it exposes methods that differ in signature with the rules or do not exist in the Excel sheet.